-From carefully matched and well-trained tutors, monitored by JK’s senior team.
+Carefully matched 7+ tutors, trained to deliver exceptional seven plus tutoring and monitored by JK’s senior team.
 Available in person or online.

-We have recruited many more specialist key stage 1 and 7+ tutors in response to increased demand for help with 7+ preparations and to support children who are just starting their academic journey.
+We have recruited many more specialist key stage 1 and 7+ tutors in London and working online.
+This is in response to increased demand for help with 7+ preparations and to support children who are just starting their academic journey.

 Many families are choosing to approach selective school entry at 7+ because of the increasing pressure on places at 11+.
 This means of course that competition is also growing at 7+ level.
-Lorrae Jaderberg, co-founder of JK Educate, oversees all training of our tutors for 7+ preparations as well as the monitoring of students’ progress.
+Lorrae Jaderberg, co-founder of JK Educate, oversees all training of our seven plus exam tutors as well as the monitoring of students’ progress.
 Using her detailed knowledge, our teaching resources are always current and targeted to meet the requirements of the schools setting the examinations.

 These children are obviously very young, but these entrance assessments still require some preparation and to know what will be involved in 7+ assessments.
 Your child needs to understand what they will face and how to do well, so a knowledgeable 7+ tutor’s help can be the most effective tool.

-Get in touch to find out more about JK Educates academic assessments process.
+Get in touch to find out more about JK Educate’s academic assessments and 7+ preparations.

 - Age Group